top of page

 Some of the dives offered are Deep Diver, Underwater Navigator, Night Diver, Underwater Photography, Fish identification.
 They credit toward your Advanced Open Water Certification.

-We cooperate with experienced and professional dive operations on the East End of Roatan, who are PADI certified.
+We cooperate with experienced and professional dive operations on the East End of Roatan.

 MARINE LIFE